Kattis91/food-is-good/README.md

 - Instructions on how to to fix a sticky footer using flexbox are taken from [CSS-TRICKS](https://css-tricks.com/couple-takes-sticky-footer/).

 - Information on how to use Sweet alerts is taken from [SweetAlert2](https://sweetalert2.github.io/).
+The link is copied from [jsdelivr CDN](https://www.jsdelivr.com/package/npm/sweetalert2).

 ## Deployment